 Joe said that quenching his travelers’ thirst and keeping them hydrated is just as much a priority on his Hanoi street food tours as showing them the food.

-So You said You don’t drink coffee?
+You don’t drink coffee?

 As it’s for the ambience and cultural immersion, he inevitably stops by one of many Hanoi’s local coffee shops during his food tours.
 It’s almost like a mandatory part of his Hanoi street food tours’ itineraries, morning or afternoon.
 Because, Joe shows his clients that a Hanoi coffee can be sipped against a century old French ochre wall, on streetscape over-parked with motorbikes, or up on the second floor next to someone’s bed room.
 And with lots of eating, socializing, cooking and washing dishes taking place on every direction, any standard Hanoi cafe is perfectly good for watching the lively outdoor culture.